 According to Robinett, cinnamon is a warming, anti-inflammatory spice that supports digestion and stabilizes blood sugar.
-When included in tea, Robinett says cinnamon can assist in a better night’s sleep.
-“Blood sugar spikes and crashes can keep us up at night.
-Cinnamon before bed can prevent that from happening, allowing for a better, uninterrupted night’s sleep,” she says.
+In the spiritual realm, cinnamon is thought to attract prosperity, especially through cinnamon abundance rituals.
+When included in tea, Robinett says cinnamon can assist in a better night's sleep.
+"Blood sugar spikes and crashes can keep us up at night.
+Cinnamon before bed can prevent that from happening, allowing for a better, uninterrupted night's sleep," she says.
 Say goodbye to waking up in the middle of the night for no reason.

 Here's the full scoop on all of the benefits of cinnamon, explained by Robinett herself:

 Intrigued?
 While you can certainly buy cinnamon tea from brands like Harney & Sons ($8) and Pukka Herbs ($6), it's super easy to make at home—as proven by Robinett's go-to cinnamon tea recipe.
 Robinett takes the spice and pairs it with fresh ginger and star anise to really triple down on the digestive support—great if a grumpy stomach has been keeping you up at night.